-Genre: Drama, Mystery and Thriller; Starring: Jay Butler, Shane Carruth, Casey Gooden, Keith Bradshaw, Ashley Warren; Director: Shane Carruth; Author: Shane Carruth; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season
+Genre: Drama, Mystery and Thriller; Starring: Jay Butler, Shane Carruth, Casey Gooden, Keith Bradshaw, Ashley Warren; Director: Shane Carruth; Author: Shane Carruth; Release Date Limited: 10/08/2004; Runtime (in minutes): 78; MPAA Rating: PG-13

 Posted April 18 2005 — 12:00 AM EDT

 - 'Supernatural' bosses: Mary still 'has some big stuff to do'